Bore construction and approvals

-On completion, the driller must send a copy of the drill log form to the Department of Natural Resources, Mines and Energy.
-You should also ask your driller to provide you with a copy of the drill log form showing the details of depths, material penetrated, construction details and the supply obtained.
+On completion, the driller must send a copy of the drill log form to the Department of Regional Development, Manufacturing and Water within 60 business days of commencement of drilling.
+You are advised to ask your driller to provide you with a copy of the drill log form showing the details of depths, material penetrated, construction details and the supply obtained.

 When a bore has been completed and before it is equipped, the available water supply should be tested for quality and quantity.